 Donations and Honorary Memberships

-Type in a donation amount below to add it to your shopping cart Note: shipping will appear in your cart, but we will not process a shipping charge with a donation.
+One-time Donation: Type in a donation amount below to add it to your shopping cart Note: shipping will appear in your cart, but we will not process a shipping charge with a donation.

 Your adoption kit includes:

-5”x7” color photo of your creature
+5”x7” color photo of your whale

 Personalized adoption certificate